Dudu (footballer, born 17 April 1990)

-He is a versatile midfielder and can play as a defensive midfielder or at centre back.

 Club career

-Dudu came through the youth system of Brasilian Série A giants Santos, where he once captained Neymar.
+Dudu came through the youth system of Brazilian Série A giants Santos, where he once captained Neymar.

 In 2013, he transferred to Resende.
 Dudu scored the winning header for Resende, in their 3-2 away win at national giants Flamengo.

-In 2016, Dudu joined Hong Kong Premier League club Tai Po.
-In the 2018-19 season, he was part of the squad that won Tai Po's historical first-ever league title.
-In the 2019-20 season, he captained the club, becoming the first foreign captain in Tai Po history.
+In the summer of 2016, Dudu joined Hong Kong Premier League club Tai Po.
+In the 2018–19 season, he was part of the squad that won Tai Po's historical first-ever league title.
+In the 2019–20 season, he captained the club, becoming the first foreign captain in Tai Po's history.

 On 1 June 2020, it was revealed that Dudu had agreed to sign with R&F. On 14 October 2020, Dudu left the club after its withdrawal from the HKPL in the new season.

 On 3 February 2021, it was revealed that Dudu had agreed to sign with Eastern.

 On 4 July 2021, Dudu joined Southern.

+On 20 June 2023, Dudu joined Lee Man.

+International career

+On 14 February 2024, it was announced that Dudu had received his HKSAR passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.

+On 29 February 2024, Dudu was named in the 30-man preliminary squad to play against Uzbekistan for the 2026 FIFA World Cup Qualifiers.

+On 8 December 2024, Dudu made his international debut for Hong Kong in a 2025 EAFF E-1 Football Championship Preliminary Round match against Mongolia.

+On 17 December 2024, Dudu scored his first international goal against Guam.